References

 Passing by Value

-Lastly, let's give an illustration of what happens when we pass the value itself to the function.
-In this case, the function takes the ownership of the value, and the original scope can no longer use it.
-The owner of the Card can recycle it, and, hence, lose the ownership.
+Lastly, let's illustrate what happens when we pass the value itself to the function.
+In this case, the function takes the ownership of the value, making it inaccessible in the original scope.
+The owner of the Card can recycle it and thereby relinquish ownership to the function.

 /// Recycle the metro pass card.